Farmworker Data Sources for Program Staff Serving Agricultural Communities

 9. Quick Lesson Workforce Data Podcasts: ETA’s collection of 10 training modules on locating, selecting, using and applying data to your work.

 10. CareeOneStop Suite of Electronic Tools: ETA’s e-tools that are valuable resources for finding career and occupational data.

-11. Putting LMI to Work in Employment and Training Programs: tips for using data and making informed decisions based on the data.
+11. Applying LMI in Employment and Training Programs: tips for using data and making informed decisions based on the data.

 12. Navigating Online Career Exploration and Planning Tools: skills development roadmap for case managers and staff to follow in job readiness activities.

 Migrant and Seasonal Farmworkers 101 Training Modules

 - Labor Market Data Sources for Targeting Services to Special ...